 In 2018, the Marketing Budgets Report by Econsultancy revealed a bias by companies toward acquisition marketing.
 This bias comes at the expense of customer retention.

 What does this statement mean?
-Many organizations actively place a lot of emphasis and spend more money on customer acquisition programs.
+Many organizations actively place much emphasis and spend a lot of money on customer acquisition programs.
 Unfortunately, these organizations are not paying equal attention to customer retention initiatives.

-Without knowing it, these companies are standing in the way of growth.
-According to Bain & Company and the Harvard Review's collaborative research, here are some facts about retention:
+Without knowing it, these companies are standing in the way of their very own growth.
+According to collaborative research published in the Harvard Business Review, here are some facts about retention:

 - A 10% increase in retention can grow your company’s value by 30%.

-- It is seven times more expensive to acquire a customer than it is to retain one.
+- It is 7 times more expensive to acquire a customer than it is to retain one.

 - A 5% increase in retention rates can lead to a 25% to 90% increase in profit.